First steps

 What to do right now

 Most wildlife do best with quiet, warmth, and minimal handling.
 Use these steps while you wait for guidance.
+Do NOT give anything by mouth, please.

 1) Keep everyone safe

 Wear gloves if possible.
 Keep children and pets away.
-If the animal is a rabies-vector species (bat, raccoon, skunk, fox), do not handleโ€”call a licensed professional.
+If the animal is a rabies-vector species (groundhog, bat, raccoon, skunk, fox, and coyote), do not handle – call a licensed professional.

 2) Contain in a dark box